-Home & Garden Home Why Millionaire Pitcher Daniel Norris Lives in a Van By Michael d'Estries Writer State University of New York at Geneseo Michael d’Estries has been writing about science, culture, space and sustainability since 2005.
-His writing has appeared on Business Insider, CNN, and Forbes. our editorial process Michael d'Estries Updated October 02, 2019 Since 2011, MLB prospect Daniel Norris has spent as much time as possible living out of his 1978 VW microbus.
+Home & Garden Home Why Millionaire Pitcher Daniel Norris Lives in a Van By Michael d'Estries Writer State University of New York at Geneseo Michael d’Estries is a co-founder of the green celebrity blog Ecorazzi.
+He has been writing about culture, science, and sustainability since 2005—his work has appeared on Business Insider, CNN, and Forbes. our editorial process Michael d'Estries Updated October 02, 2019 Since 2011, MLB prospect Daniel Norris has spent as much time as possible living out of his 1978 VW microbus.
 (Photo: Daniel Norris).
 Share Twitter Pinterest Email Home Green Living Pest Control Natural Cleaning DIY Family Thrift & Minimalism Sustainable Eating During the second round of the 2011 Major League Baseball draft, 18-year-old pitching phenom Daniel Norris was signed by the Toronto Blue Jays.
 His signing bonus?
 A cool $2 million.
 While any other prospect fresh out of high school might have taken that money and used it towards any number of expensive luxuries, Norris had his eye on only one splurge: a 1978 Volkswagen Westfalia microbus.
 The same microbus made famous by the "Scooby Doo" cartoon.
 He promptly named it "Shaggy."
 “I knew after I signed [with the Blue Jays] that I was going to get a Volkswagen van,” Norris told Grind TV.
 “It was my dream car."
 In many ways, Shaggy also became his dream home, with Norris living out of the van during breaks between baseball.
 He has added solar panels, a bed, and only a few necessary possessions.
 "I still cook my own meals, I have a kitchen — it’s a little fuel-powered stove and I’ve got a couple pots and pans — and it works pretty well," he told Baseball America.
 "I enjoy it.
 The way I grew up, my dad owned a mountain bike shop and that’s really it, so we had to learn to take care of yourself and be sustainable with what you have."
 Depending on where he needs to be, Norris's view is anything from a beach to a mountain stream.
 Most of the time, he told WJHL, there's just a lot of hanging out.
 "I like to explore so sometimes I'll just stop at the side of the road and look around.
 There's no plan involved."
 “I think the simplicity of it all was the most appealing,” he added.
 “I grew up with a simple lifestyle, and I knew going into professional baseball that would be tested.
 In my mind there’s no need for luxury, or at least society’s sense of the word.”
 Norris, who has shared his van living through social media, was also the subject of a short Vice documentary.
 His van living was suspended in February 2015, when he reported for spring training to compete against two other pitchers for a shot in the big league rotation.
 To him, the chance to earn a permanent spot on the Blue Jays roster was more important than anything else written about him.
 “I'd rather be known for being the best baseball player I can be — that's my passion, that's my dream."
 Norris made the Blue Jays roster after spring training, but when his fastball wasn't as fast as it should be, he went to the doctor to see what was up, reports MLB.news.
 Eventually, they found thyroid cancer.
 The growth was found early enough that Norris was able to wait until season's end for treatment.
 After being declared cancer-free, he headed — in his van, of course — to spring training with the Detroit Tigers in spring 2016.